mamasyoungestson/fisayo.site/portfolio/works/Kin.md

 ## Design Solutions

+Our solutions for the major challenges can be broken down into two categories mainly:

+1\. **Connection Solution**: It aims to solve the issue of time and connects prospective adoptive parents/families with the child and birth parents with adoptive families.
+Users set up profiles with and the back-end matches parents and families together based on criteria and takes care of state-mandated/country-mandated background checks.
+It connects families and parents in a quicker, safe and secure digital environment with the help of modern technology.
+We do also aim that the accessibility and speed of the connection will attract more people to the viability of adoptions and make the process less painful and easier for parents and families.
+The connection solution also aims to lead to more safe and secure physical connections as well.

+2\. **Support Solution**: As mentioned earlier there are issues with the amount of exposure to information about the adoption process.
+The support solution provides information, guidance and important services needed for a successful adoption process.
+We make all information easy and accessible by seamlessly integrating help and support for our users into there daily lives.
+With the support solution, users can access information in the form of articles, blogs, videos, and guides.
+Users have quick access to professionals such as doctors, lawyers, financial planners, etc. Features we plan on releasing soon is a personal "concierge" for the adoption and build a strong community where individuals can help answer questions, share their experiences, and help offer support.

+**These solutions are the best guess solutions.
+We are constantly getting feedback and testing our decisions to offer the best experience and solutions for our users and ultimately help improve adoptions.**

 <video src="/upload/Kin/OnboardingPresentationForWebsite(3-31-2020).mp4" autoplay="autoplay" playsinline="" loop="loop" muted="muted" crossorigin="anonymous" type="video/mp4" class="main" style="transform: scaleX(1) scaleY(1) scaleZ(1);"></video>

 <video src="/upload/Kin/ConnectForWebsite(3-31-2020).mp4" autoplay="autoplay" playsinline="" loop="loop" muted="muted" crossorigin="anonymous" type="video/mp4" class="main" style="transform: scaleX(1) scaleY(1) scaleZ(1);"></video>